sdiehl/wiwinwlh/tutorial.md

 The difference between partial and total functions is the compiler can't reason about the runtime safety of partial functions purely from the information specified in the language and as such the proof of safety is left to the user to to guarantee.
-They are safe to use in the case where the user can guarantee that invalid inputs cannot occur, but like any unchecked property its safety or unsafety is going to depend on the diligence of the programmer.
+They are safe to use in the case where the user can guarantee that invalid inputs cannot occur, but like any unchecked property its safety or not-safety is going to depend on the diligence of the programmer.
 This very much goes against the overall philosophy of Haskell and as such they are discouraged when not necessary.